compliance

 Platform Requirements

 Apple requires a privacy policy link in App Store Connect for all apps.
-Google Play requires it in the Store Listing section and also mandates a Data Safety section that summarizes data practices.
-Apps without a valid privacy policy link will be rejected during review.
+Google Play requires one in the Store Listing section and also mandates a Data Safety summary.
+Apps lacking a valid policy link face rejection during review.

 Keeping It Current

 Update your privacy policy whenever you add new data collection, integrate new third-party SDKs, or change how you process user information.
-Notify users of significant changes and ensure the linked document always reflects your app’s current behavior.
+Notify users of major changes and ensure the linked document reflects your app’s current behavior.